 Year 8 – 3 x 1 hour lesson

-Students are given opportunities to extend their learning outside of the classroom with a range of visits to places of interest including trips to Rievaulx Abbey and Helmsley Castle.
-Trips for Years 10, 11, 12 and 13 have been organised to various destinations including Washington, Berlin and London.
+Students are given opportunities to extend their learning outside of the classroom with a range of visits to places of interest including a trip to Fountains Abbey.
 We also regularly organise theatre trips for the students when historical plays are available.
 We are also planning to run a trip to Ypres for Year 8 in the summer term.